MrAntares/roBrowserLegacy/doc/Start.md

 - You need a game server that is compatible with the original game.
 There are many implementations/versions/forks that are compatible, you can use any of them, but we suggest using one of the following two, because we test using these emulators:
   - [rAthena](https://github.com/rathena/rathena)
   - [Hercules](https://github.com/HerculesWS/Hercules/)
-- Client/packet versions currently supported up to `2015-10-01`.
-We advise to use versions older than `2014`.
+- All client/packet versions are supported, but the number of missing features increases with higher dates, since we need time to get everything implemented.
+We advise you to use versions older than `2015` for the best experience, but this is not a restriction, only a suggestion.
 - Disable pincode on the game server.
 (Not supported yet)
 - Disable packet_obfuscation on the game server.
 (Not supported yet, causes invalid packets)
 #### Browser